SteidleR/katacoda-scenarios/python-pyspark/intro.md

-In this scenario you will learn how to use PySpark for data processing like reading, writing and transforming data.
+In this scenario you will learn what Apache Spark is and how to use python library PySpark for data processing like reading, writing and transforming data.